schandra29/UADO/README.md

 Enable the feature in `.uadorc.json` by setting `"enablePatternInjection": true`.
 When enabled, `uado prompt` will prepend the most similar examples to your prompt.
 Use `uado patterns suggest "your prompt"` to view the top matches without generating code.

+When pattern injection is enabled, every successful manual paste automatically adds an entry to `.uado/patterns.json`.
+Use `--tag <label>` with `uado prompt` to categorize the pattern.
+Over time this file will grow with examples grouped by tag, improving future suggestions.

 ## Project Structure
 ```